doantrungnghia/portfolio-and-blogs/README.md

 Navigate to /studio to log in to your Sanity account, where you can access and edit content once you've signed up.

+Updates made to your site would be triggered only on build time → If you update a field in your studio using the hosted link, you would have to manually trigger a deployment on Vercel to see the changes.

+We have 2 solution:
+- Following https://www.freecodecamp.org/news/how-to-build-a-portfolio-site-with-sanity-and-nextjs/ to trigger deploy Vercel when update document in studio

+- [Incremental Static Regeneration (ISR)](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration), which is a better option if you're building a large scale application.

+I choose ISR for this project about every hour

+### What's ISR ?

+When a request is made to a page that was pre-rendered at build time, it will initially show the cached page.

+Any requests to the page after the initial request and before 10 seconds are also cached and instantaneous.
+After the 10-second window, the next request will still show the cached (stale) page Next.js triggers a regeneration of the page in the background.
+Once the page generates successfully, Next.js will invalidate the cache and show the updated page.
+If the background regeneration fails, the old page would still be unaltered.

 ## NextAuth

 All requests to /api/auth/* (signIn, callback, signOut, etc.) will automatically be handled by NextAuth.js.